Ulm-IQO/qudi/documentation/how_to_use_config_file.md

 where the class `NICard` should be situated within the file `ni_card.py`.

 Within the construction class, connectors ( `_in` and `_out`) must be declared.
-These connectors will allow that other modules can attach to it (via the `_in` connectors) and/or that the specific module can be connected to something else (via `_out` connectors).
+These connectors will allow other modules to attach to it (via the `_in` connectors) and/or allow the specific module to be connected to something else (via the `_out` connectors).

 Therefore, gui modules have by definition **only `_in` connectors**, since different logic outputs (`_out` connectors) can be 'plugged' into the gui.
 Due